xpack/vscode-xpack-extension-ts/README-MAINTAINER.md

 - Review recent commits using `npm run git-log`.
 - Open the `CHANGELOG.md` file.
 - Ensure all previously fixed issues are documented.
+- add an entry _* v1.1.0 prepared_.
-- Commit with a message such as _prepare v1.0.1_.
+- Commit with a message such as _prepare v1.1.0_.

 ## Prepare a New Blog Post for the Release